Printed from: http://braemoor.co.uk/chartreuse/aulpduseuil/habertdame.shtml on 06 Oct 2008

 This walk explores the northern end of the Aup du Seuil - between the Pas de la Mort and the vallon de Pratcel.
 It's a fairly easy day, with relatively little ascent, and it can be readily combined with an exploration of the Guiers Vif cave, which the time given assumes.

-From the car park (850 m), follow the continuation of the tarmac road through the forest.
+From the car park (860 m, grid ref.
+UTM 31T 72625 50316), follow the continuation of the tarmac road through the forest.
 You will soon enter an area of flat meadows and forests, with the river running along a wide shingle bed.
 There is a chalet hotel here, and a small bar offering refreshments.
 Ahead are the cliffs of the cirque, with the river resurging from a couple of springs half way up, before immediately plunging over a double waterfall.
 Just beyond the buvette is an information notice board, where you can get your bearings.
 You have a choice of two routes.
 You can either plough somewhat resolutely up the main track on the north bank, or you can follow a path which ascends the south bank, visiting the waterfalls en route.
 This takes somewhat longer, but is a lot more scenic.
 The two routes eventually rejoin.
 Today we'll choose the latter.

 Return to the start of the meadow, and cross the stream by the footbridge.
 The path heads to the back of the meadow and enters the trees.
 After a few minutes it reaches a junction - keep left.
 The path climbs steadily before reaching another junction signposted the Cascade d'Isolée.
 A worthwhile ten minute deviation here leads to the first of the three waterfalls.